-HACCP is an administration framework where food safety is address through the investigation and control of organic, compound, and physical hazards from unrefined material at the point of manufacture, procuring and taking care of, to assembling, allocation and utilization of the total item.
+HACCP is an administration framework where food safety is addressed through the investigation and control of organic, compound, and physical hazards from unrefined material at the point of manufacture, procuring and taking care of, to assembling, allocation and utilization of the total item.

 To achieve certification by a trustworthy certification provider, the food supply chain business is required to undergo an audit or assessment of its food safety and HACCP policies and procedures.
 This evaluation is required to be attempted by an equipped and qualified food security examiner.